 Iron Chef Drinking Game - Hair of the Dog

 Of course, like all successful foreign properties, it needed to be Americanized in some way to make some money for us locally.
-Food Network, after becoming a much more prominent powerhouse of home television than it was in the late 90’s/early 2000’s, created their own Kitchen Stadium and released Iron Chef America.
-Iron Chef purists out there may scream “blasphemy” at the show, but I think it’s still entertaining for its own reasons and will gladly watch it alongside the classic Iron Chef.
+Food Network, after becoming a much more prominent powerhouse of home television than it was in the late 1990s/early 2000s, created its own Kitchen Stadium and released Iron Chef America.
+Iron Chef purists out there may scream “blasphemy” at the show, but I think it’s still entertaining for its own reasons, and will gladly watch it alongside the classic Iron Chef.

 All that being said, you likely know where I’m going with this.
 There are certain qualities of each show that are present in every episode and that can be used as drinking game rules.
 In fact, some of these qualities are so frequent, I didn’t feel the need to come up with a long list of rules this time.

-Disclaimer: Of course, DagonDogs.com does not endorse binge drinking an asks that you drink responsibly.
+Disclaimer: Of course, DagonDogs.com does not endorse binge drinking and asks that you drink responsibly.

 Hair of the Dog - Iron Chef Drinking Game (Classic & America)